Policies and Procedures

 Additional resources:

-MSCB Procedures for Photographing Children and Young People
+GMSP Procedures for Photographing Children and Young People

-MSCB Procedures for Photographing Children and Young People
+GMSP Procedures for Photographing Children and Young People

 The majority of occasions when people take photographs of children and young people are valid and do not provide any cause for concern.